ivag/react-memo-puzzle/README.md

 # react-memo-puzzle
 Memory game with react and redux.

-To run the game - node main.js.
+To run it:

+npm install

+node main.js

 Used libraries and frameworks: